hydroLB/RPI_Auto_Hydroponics/README.md

 Original contributions and unique code in this project:
 Copyright © [2023] [Leon Bouramia].
 All rights reserved.

 #### ⚠️ Please note that using this code without proper attribution or violating the terms of the license may have legal consequences.
-Be nice and respect the license! ⚠️
+Please be nice and respect the license! ⚠️

 We appreciate your cooperation and understanding.
 Let's work together to promote open source innovation while protecting the rights of creators!